 Your insurer will guide you through the claims process.

 Consider contacting a lawyer who specializes in car accidents.
-Legal experts can help navigate the complexities of a hit-and-run case, ensuring you get the compensation you deserve for damages and medical expenses.
+Legal professionals can help navigate the complexities of a hit-and-run case, ensuring you get the compensation you deserve for damages and medical expenses.

 Compensation and Damages in Hit-and-Run Cases